kapilmhr/Flutter_agora_video_call/README.md

 ## Update and Run the Sample Application

-1. Open the main.dart file and replace the app ID and token.
+1. Open the HomeScreen.dart file and replace the app ID and token.

 ```const appId = "";```